-    You gotta ask yourself how many meaningful insights you will glean from checking your net worth or your stock portfolio.
+You have to ask yourself how many meaningful insights you will glean from checking your net worth or your stock portfolio.
 Zero.
 If anything, obsessively checking your net worth or stocks will make you panic and do something silly like selling your investments now.

 Also, basing your happiness on your net worth is a joke.
 If you really want to know why basing your happiness or your social standing sets you on a path to become a slave to your finances, simply remember that there comes a point where “net worth” means “how much stuff you can buy.”
 For instance, when I hear that X rich person is worth X billions of dollars, I think, “Wow, that means he can buy billions of beanie babies.”

 Financial Independence Retire Early?
 Ahh yes.
 These dreams gain popularity during any bull market.
 But for every generation, the idea of retiring early is repackaged and referred to under a different name: retire before 40, IPO to retirement, four-hour workweek, lifestyle design, mini retirements, etc. People forecast that their portfolios will grow a cushy 7% per year in perpetuity and they will never get sick, have kids, or need to help their loved ones.
 For every 1,000 blog posts on why people quit their jobs and retire early, you might get a handful of people who admit that FIRE failed and now they’re back to work, but with fewer savings because they lived off the returns from their early savings instead of letting them compound.